Trump Inauguration Sting Operation: Conservative Group Caught Trying To Pay Liberals To Riot

 — Amanda Terkel (@aterkel) August 19, 2016

-Project Veritas is know for releasing highly-edited sting operations against liberal organizations.
+Project Veritas is known for releasing highly-edited sting operations against liberal organizations.
 However, after the targets of O’Keefe’s latest attempt at a sting operation recognized Maass, a counter-sting operation was orchestrated by Lauren Windsor at The Undercurrent.
-This karmic turn of events succeeded in catching the conservative group attempting to pay progressive activists to disrupt Trump’s inauguration, successfully exposing the false flag plot by O’Keefe to smear liberal groups.
+This karmic turn of events caught the conservative group attempting to pay progressive activists to disrupt Trump’s inauguration, successfully exposing the false flag plot by O’Keefe to smear liberal groups.

 As the sting/counter-sting operations unfolded, with both sides presumably recording the conversation in secret, Maass pretended to speak on behalf of a liberal donor who wanted Trump’s inauguration to be met with protests and riots.
 However, unbeknownst to Maass, progressive activist Ryan Clayton knew he was being targeted by the conservative group.
-As Clayton recorded Maass’ attempts to pay him for potentially illegal activities, Maass can be heard offering to pay large sums of money to liberal activists if they “put a stop to the inauguration”.
-The would-be infiltrator was also recorded saying that the donor she represented had “unlimited resources”, and would approve of efforts such as shutting down bridges in D.C. during the inauguration.
+As Clayton recorded Maass’ attempts to pay him for potentially illegal activities, Maass can be heard offering to pay large sums of money to liberal activists if they “put a stop to the inauguration.”
+The would-be infiltrator was also recorded saying that the donor she represented had “unlimited resources,” and would approve of efforts such as shutting down bridges in D.C. during the inauguration.

 “We just want to see the biggest impact.
 He’d like to turn on the TV and maybe not even see Trump.
 Put a stop to the inauguration…interrupt the parties.
 I think that would make him ultimately the happiest, and wanting to open up his wallet.”

-Cenk Uygur of The Young Turks explained why the failed sting operation was severely flawed, not only in the legal sense, but also in regards to basic human decency.
+Cenk Uygur of The Young Turks explained why the failed sting operation was severely flawed, not only in the legal sense but also in regards to basic human decency.

 “That is not only deeply problematic legally, but think about it for a second morally.
 What if it had worked and they had started a riot?
 What are you doing?
 That’s not a sting operation.
 That is incredibly dangerous.
 Here are conservative groups posing as liberals trying to start violence in the streets on inauguration day.”